gargum/Iyada/kiraibuilds/iyada/keymaps/advanced/readme.md

 mechanical keyboard, and for those who have not previously used a keyboard that includes a built-in trackball or touchpad.

-# Default Iyada Layout - Diagrams
+# Advanced Iyada Layout - Diagrams

 <tt>